-Sometimes you really need an item but you're not willing to pay full price for it.
-Today, Meghan is talking about how to thrift shop online, where you'll save both time and money!
+Sometimes you need an item, but you're not willing to pay full price for it.
+Hey, we get it!
+Today, we'll teach you how to thrift shop online like a pro so you can save all kinds of money!

-I have been thrift shopping online for years now for everything from home goods to diaper bags.
-It has saved me hundreds and hundreds of dollars, but there are things you’ll want to consider before diving in head first!
+We have been thrift shopping online for years now for everything from home goods to diaper bags, so we're pretty much pros by now.
+And at the end of this post, you'll be a pro, too!
+Thrift shopping online has saved us hundreds and hundreds of dollars, but there are things you’ll want to consider before diving in headfirst!
+Are you ready?
 Let’s get to it!

 WHY THRIFT SHOP ONLINE?

-Now, I wouldn’t mind roaming the aisles of my neighborhood Goodwill, Savers, or Deseret Industries solo.
+Now, we wouldn't mind roaming the aisles of the neighborhood Goodwill, Savers, or Deseret Industries solo.
 But with kids?
 Nope, nope, and nope!
-Online thrifting is how I skip the headache.
-It provides more options than what a store could possibly hold and saves a ton of cash!
-So, now that you’re convinced online thrifting might be for you, let’s decide where you should start looking.
+Online thrifting is the best way to skip the headache.
+It provides more options than what a store could hold and saves a ton of cash!
+So, now that you're convinced online thrifting might be for you, let's decide where you should start looking.

 WITH SO MANY ONLINE OPTIONS, WHERE SHOULD YOU BEGIN?

-My suggestion is to first determine if what you are looking for is shippable, or would be best found locally.
-For large items and homegoods, such as rugs, chairs, artwork, and toys, try Facebook Marketplace.
+Our suggestion is first to determine if what you are looking for is shippable or best found locally.
+For large items and home goods, such as rugs, chairs, artwork, and toys, try Facebook Marketplace.
 The items on there are searchable by area, type, and keyword.
 The prices are usually very fair!